 Michel Armand Morille table lamp

-Materials: Nickel-plated base, probably bronze.
+Materials: Nickel-plated flat round base, probably bronze.
 Nickel-plated brass tubes, gilded inside.
-4 brass and porcelain sockets.
+4 brass E27 sockets with a porcelain ring.

 Height: 78 cm / 30.70”